proxmox/proxmox-backup/docs/tape-backup.rst

 or later.

 Tape changer support is done using the Linux 'mtx' command line tool.
-So any changer devive supported by that tool work work.
+So any changer device supported by that tool should work.

 Drive Performance
 ~~~~~~~~~~~~~~~~~

-Current LTO8 tapes provide read/write speeds up to 360MB/s.
-Please
+Current LTO-8 tapes provide read/write speeds up to 360MB/s.
+This means,
-note that it still takes a minimum of 9 hours to completely write or
+that it still takes a minimum of 9 hours to completely write or
 read a single tape (even at maximum speed).

 The only way to speed up that data rate is to use more than one